youngtakcho/recommender/_posts/2019-04-10-Development-phase.md

  total: 41336<br>
 When I get sample data, I only select reviews from a user who played review's game over 100 hours and reviews length over 100 characters.
 Since I assume that there is no person who write inappropriate words with effort to type over 100 characters and a plyer who played game over 100 hours is good at writing good reviews for game, I select reviews.

-We can see **CountVectorizer multinormialNB** makes best result.
-Now the server use **CountVectorizer multinormialNB** to predict a class of user's query.
+We can see **CountVectorizer multinormialNB**  and **My CountVectorizer and Naive Beyse** makes all most same and the highest result.
+Now the server use **My CountVectorizer and Naive Beyse** to predict a class of user's query.

 <table>